For daily wit & wisdom, sign up for the Almanac newsletter.

 Ancient Autumn Traditions

-The fall equinox has been a day of celebration for cultures since ancient days.
-People tracked the transitions of the Earth’s journeys around the Sun.
+The fall equinox has been a day of celebration for cultures since ancient days when people tracked the transitions of Earth’s journeys around the Sun.

-• At Machu Picchu in Peru, an ancient stone monument called Intihuatana—which means “Hitching Post of the Sun”—serves as a solar clock to mark the dates of the equinoxes and solstices.
+At Machu Picchu in Peru, an ancient stone monument called Intihuatana—meaning “Hitching Post of the Sun”—serves as a solar clock to mark the dates of the equinoxes and solstices.

-• In Mexico, the Mayans built a giant pyramid called Chichen Itza.
-On the equinoxes, it looks as if a snake made of light slithers down the pyramid’s steps.
+In Mexico, the Mayans built a giant pyramid called Chichén Itzá.
+On the equinoxes, the light looks like a snake slithering down the pyramid’s steps.

 Catherine Boeckmann loves nature, stargazing, and gardening so it’s not surprising that she and The Old Farmer’s Almanac found each other.
 She leads digital content for the Almanac website, and is also a certified master gardener in the state of Indiana.
 Read More from Catherine Boeckmann